 This should be performed in a comfortable and non-threatening manner.
 Children may need to be distracted by parents or guardians in order to obtain an accurate examination.
 In younger children, localisation of the abdominal pain may be difficult.

-Because paediatric abdominal pain may originate from other areas of the body (e.g., genitals or lungs), a comprehensive physical examination is necessary, including performing a rectal examination and checking stool for occult blood (guaiac test).
+Because paediatric abdominal pain may originate from other areas of the body (e.g., genitals or lungs), a comprehensive physical examination is necessary.
+Digital rectal examination is not routinely performed and is not needed to diagnose functional constipation.
+UK guidelines recommend that digital rectal examination should only be performed by clinicians able to interpret features of anatomical abnormalities or Hirschsprung's disease.
 Pelvic examination is not routinely performed; history is usually a guide and digital examination should be reserved for adolescents who are sexually active.

 Consideration of vital signs should be based on age-appropriate normal values.